ncatlab/nlab-content/pages/0/5/9/0/950/content.md

 In the [[foundations]] of mathematics, __finitism__ is the philosophy that one should do only finite mathematics.
 In a weak sense, one should not assume the [[axiom of infinity]]; in a strong sense, one should even deny it by an axiom of finiteness.
 This make it impossible to do analysis as we normally understand it.

-Finitism (in the weak sense of not accepting an axiom of infinity) is essentially the mathematics that can be done internal to an arbitrary [[topos]] (at least if one is not also being [[predicative mathematics|predicative]]).
+Finitism (in the weak sense of not accepting an axiom of infinity) is essentially the mathematics that can be done internal to an arbitrary [[boolean topos]] (at least if one is not also being [[predicative mathematics|predicative]] or [[constructive mathematics|constructive]]).
 For [[constructive mathematics]] as usually practised, one goes beyond finitism by positing a [[natural numbers object]].

-Although often considered a form of constructivism, finitism in the strong sense (actually denying the axiom of infinity) can make [[excluded middle]] and even the [[axiom of choice]] constructively acceptable.
+Although often considered an extreme form of constructivism, finitism in the strong sense (actually denying the axiom of infinity) can make [[excluded middle]] and even the [[axiom of choice]] constructively acceptable (and similarly make [[power sets]] predicatively acceptable).
 This is because even constructivists agree that these are true in $\Fin\Set$; it\'s the extension of them to [[infinite set]]s that the first constructivists objected to.

 __Ultrafinitism__ is an even more extreme form of finitism, in which one doubts the existence even of very large numbers, numbers which in some sense it is not physically possible to write down.
-The theory of ultrafinite mathematics is not well developed.
+The theory of ultrafinite mathematics is most well developed by [[Edward Nelson]].

-For the opinionated espousal of finitism (and much else), one can hardly do better than [Doron Zeilberger\'s Opinions](http://www.math.rutgers.edu/~zeilberg/OPINIONS.html).
+For the opinionated espousal of finitism (and much else), one can hardly do better than the [Opinions](http://www.math.rutgers.edu/~zeilberg/OPINIONS.html) of [[Doron Zeilberger]].

 [[!redirects finite mathematics]]